calliopeai/.github/profile/README.md

-# Calliope: The AI Dev Platform for Builders
+# Calliope: The AI Workbench

 ## 👋 χαῖρε / hola / hello
 **Calliope.ai** is an all-in-one development platform for building, testing, and shipping AI applications with zero hassle and complete control.